The Skunks

-The Skunks are a three-piece rock band formed in 1977 in Austin, Texas.
-The band debuted in early 1978 at Raul's, quickly became a mainstay of the Austin, Texas music scene.
-They rapidly expanded their fan base beyond early punk/new wave into clubs whose audiences crossed the spectrum, including the Armadillo World Headquarters, the Continental Club, Dukes Royal Coach, Club Foot, Liberty Lunch, and many others in the late 1970s and early 80s.
-The Skunks music channeled classic rock influences, such as The Rolling Stones and The Who with Seventies cult figures such as the New York Dolls and The Velvet Underground.
+The Skunks are an American three-piece rock band formed in 1977 in Austin, Texas.
+The band debuted in early 1978 at Raul's, quickly became a mainstay of the Austin music scene.
+They rapidly expanded their fan base beyond early punk/new wave into clubs whose audiences crossed the spectrum, including the Armadillo World Headquarters, the Continental Club, Dukes Royal Coach, Club Foot, Liberty Lunch, and many others in the late 1970s and early 1980s.
+The Skunks music channeled classic rock influences, such as The Rolling Stones and The Who, with 1970s cult figures such as the New York Dolls and The Velvet Underground.

 History

 The Skunks made their Austin debut at Raul's club in February 1978, after having played a series of dates in Dallas and Fort Worth in January of that year with another Austin band, The Violators.
 The original band members were Jesse Sublett on vocals and bass, "Fazz" Eddie Munoz on guitar and Billy Blackmon on drums.
-After recording their first eponymous album, the so-called "Black LP", Eddie Munoz left for Los Angeles at the end of 1978 and joined The Plimsouls.
+After recording their first eponymous album, the so-called Black LP, Eddie Munoz left for Los Angeles at the end of 1978 and joined The Plimsouls.
 Jon Dee Graham replaced him on guitar in January 1979, thus forming the definitive Skunks lineup.

 Their first single release, "Earthquake Shake", was recorded for $10.
 Copies are known to fetch hundreds of dollars when they appear at auction.
-Infused with a powerful guitar attack and Sublett's active, up-front electric bass.
-The Skunks sound is best represented in songs like "Cheap Girl" and "Push Me Around", both of which appeared on the first Austin punk compilation album, Live at Raul's.
-The Skunks were inducted into the Austin Music Hall of Fame in 2008.
+Infused with a powerful guitar attack and Sublett's active, up-front electric bass, The Skunks' sound is best represented in songs like "Cheap Girl" and "Push Me Around", both of which appeared on the first Austin punk compilation album, Live at Raul's.

-The Violators Co-Headlined their opening gig at Raul's with a band, which featured, along with Jesse Sublett, Kathy Valentine who would later join the Go-Go's, Carla Olson and Marilyn Dean.
-The Skunks and The Violators are generally recognized as Austin's first two punk bands and this gig as the first Austin punk show.
-The core fan base that formed at Raul's would provide the alternative voice in an evolving Austin music scene that would eventually be called "The Live Music Capital Of The World", spawning the SXSW and ACL festivals.
-Some local Austin punk bands sprouting from this scene included The Explosives, The Dicks, The Huns, The Big Boys, Terminal Mind, Sharon Tate's Baby, and Butthole Surfers.
+The Violators co-headlined their opening gig at Raul's with a band, which featured, along with Jesse Sublett, Kathy Valentine who would later join the Go-Go's, Carla Olson and Marilyn Dean.
+The Skunks and The Violators are generally recognized as Austin's first two punk bands, and this gig as the first Austin punk show.
+The core fan base that formed at Raul's would provide the alternative voice in an evolving Austin music scene that would eventually be called "The Live Music Capital of the World", spawning the SXSW and ACL festivals.
+Local Austin punk bands which sprouted from this scene included The Explosives, The Dicks, The Huns, The Big Boys, Terminal Mind, Sharon Tate's Baby, and Butthole Surfers.